MDAnalysis/MDAnalysis.github.io/_posts/2016-xx-xx-release-0.16.md

 - No more deprecation warning spam when MDAnalyis is imported
 - analysis.align has a new AlignTraj class following the analysis class style
 - all new analysis classes now print additional information with the `quiet=False`.
-- new analysis ported to new style: AlignTraj, RMSD,
+- RMSD has been ported to the new analysis class style

 # Other Changes